Dodgers demolish Giants in Bochy's farewell game | Devdiscourse

 Rodriguez didn't make it out of the second, charged with five runs on five hits in 1 2/3 innings.
 He walked two and struck out two.
 In a tune-up for what is expected to be a Game 4 start, if necessary, in the playoffs, Dodgers left-hander Rich Hill shut out the Giants for three innings, allowing one hit and two walks.
 He struck out four.

 After Dustin May (2-3) worked a perfect fourth inning, Kershaw made a cameo appearance in the fifth.
 In his first relief stint of the season, the left-hander needed 18 pitches to get three straight outs, one via a strikeout.
-Among the batters Kershaw faced was Bumgarner, who was used as a pinch hitter so that allow the home crowd to pay their respects in what could have been the pending free agent's final game as a Giant.
+Among the batters Kershaw faced was Bumgarner, who was used as a pinch hitter to allow the home crowd to pay their respects in what could have been the pending free agent's final game with the Giants.
 Bumgarner lined out to third base.

 Chris Taylor had three hits and Smith two for the Dodgers, who won the season series from the Giants 12-7.
 Buster Posey, who started Bochy's final game but played just four innings, had one of San Francisco's three hits.